COMMUNITY SPONSORSHIP

 Harden Laundromat

 Harden Laundromat has been open since early 2021.
-An initiative of HRDC all profits go towards supporting our Community Sponsorship Program.
+All profits go towards supporting the HRDC Community Sponsorship Program.

-The laundromat is open 24/7 and is under high definition security surveillance.
+The laundromat is open 24/7 and is under high-definition security surveillance.
+The Harden Laundromat is located at: